wbars/check-later/README.md

-# Check Later Bot
+## Check Later Bot

-A Telegram bot for managing "check later" links and content.
-The bot automatically classifies entries (YouTube videos, books, movies, etc.), allows category remapping, and provides random suggestions from each category.
+A Telegram bot that helps you manage content you want to check later.
+The bot automatically classifies and organizes links and text messages into categories (YouTube videos, books, movies, etc.), allowing you to retrieve random suggestions from your saved content when you have time to check them.

-## Features
+### Features

-- Receive and classify any message (text or link)
-- Automatically categorize entries (YouTube, book, movie, other)
+- Automatically categorizes content (YouTube videos, books, movies, other)
-- Store entries in a structured database
-- Allow remapping entries to different categories
+- Allows users to remap categories if needed
-- Provide random suggestions from each category
+- Provides random suggestions from each category
-- Mark entries as obsolete to exclude from future suggestions
+- Marks entries as obsolete to exclude them from future suggestions
+- Simple and intuitive interface
+- Comprehensive error logging and handling

-## Requirements
+### Requirements

 - PHP 8.0 or higher
-- SQLite (php-sqlite3 extension)
+- SQLite (recommended) or MySQL database
-- Composer
+- Composer for dependency management
 - Telegram Bot API token

-## Installation

-### Local Development
+### Installation

 1. Clone the repository:
    ```